ys98110/all_in_one_googlesheet/README.md

 2. Manage charging a single customer for the tours

 ## Problem of this sheet
 1. Can only manage single customer.
-(This was not the problem for this agency, as they maiinly dealt with a single big company)
+(This was not the problem for this agency, as they mainly dealt with a single big company)
 2. Gets slow if the data tab gets too big.

 ## To be but what never became...